voxel51/fiftyone-brain/README.md

 ## Repository Layout

--   `./docs` documentation about the repository and project
+-   `docs/` documentation about the repository and project

--   `./experiments` contains internal-only examples in the form of specific experiments about FiftyOne's value.
+-   `experiments/` internal-only examples that demonstrate concrete value-add of the FiftyOne Brain

--   `./fiftyone` is the actual `fiftyone.brain` python code
+-   `fiftyone/brain/` definition of the `fiftyone.brain` package

+    -   `fiftyone/brain/internal/` all propreitary internal code powering the public namespace of the Brain

--   `./production` contains the work needed to generate production models, code, etc., associated with the brain.
-It is contained scripts and such for repeatable, versioned model training for uniqueness, for example.
+-   `production/` work needed to generate production models, code, etc., associated with the Brain.
+It contains scripts and such for repeatable, versioned model training for uniqueness, for example

--   `./requirements` is the standard requirements folder for the python project
+-   `requirements/` Python requirements for the project

+-   `tests/` tests for the various components of the Brain

 ## Installation